If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

 - Matching to the talent with an extensive track record of successful projects

-- Developers and development teams specializing in your product’s tech stack
+- Developers and development teams specialising in your product’s tech stack

-- Developers and development teams with the knowledge of your industry
+- Developers and development teams with knowledge of your industry

-- Access to the user- and business-oriented developers, not technocrats
+- Access to user- and business-oriented developers, not technocrats

 - Completely free matching